matpandino/trashtalk-chat-app/README.md

 - **Login Token / Auth middleware**: Currently, the token only holds the user ID.
 While this is sufficient to identify the user making the request, it can be enhanced for better security and scalability.
 - **API Architecture**: The current API architecture is functional but could be further optimized.
 Refactoring it into a more modular structure, with better separation of concerns, would enhance maintainability and scalability.
 - **.env Support**: The project currently lacks full support for environment variables using a `.env` file.
+- **Storybook**: My intent was to add storybook + unit test when neeeded
+- **API tests**: Currently there is no testing at all on the api sidde.
+Adding test for the common use cases is important to catch possible bugs and enforce business rules

 These are areas that can be improved in the future.